zoeskan/MCB185/course/unit5-words.md

 ### Composition, again ###

-In previous units we saw several strategies for counting nucleotides in sequences.
+In the last unit we saw several strategies for counting nucleotides in sequences.

 1. Create named variables `A`, `C`, `G`, `T` and an if-elif-else stack